Heidi Steltzer

 Heidi Steltzer is a German-born American scientist of arctic and alpine ecology and professor at Fort Lewis College in Durango, Colorado teaching Biology and Environment and Sustainability.
-Steltzer is known for her work on snow melt and how it effects ecosystems in the surrounding areas.
+Steltzer is known for her work on snow melt and how it affects ecosystems in the surrounding areas.

 Early life and education

 Heidi Steltzer fantasized when she was young about going into Marine Biology and spending her days in the tropics.
 She found out in early adulthood that the heat wasn't for her, and the mountains was where she belonged.
 Thus, when beginning her career, she found herself in Colorado.
 Steltzer attended Duke University for her undergraduate degree, earning a diploma for a Bachelor of Science in biology.
 She went on to achieve a Ph.D. in Boulder, Colorado at the University of Colorado.
 She then began studying the Arctic through a postdoctoral research position at Colorado State University in Fort Collins, Colorado.